A Warrior’s Path

 As the sun rose on the final day, Alexios heard King Leonidas give his last order: “Eat a good breakfast, men.
 Tonight we dine in Hades.”

 The young Spartan straightened his back and gripped his spear.
-The greatest test of duty, honor, and glory was about to begin. ️Sea of Fire
+The greatest test of duty, honor, and glory was about to begin. ️

 Smoke rose over Athens like angry black snakes.
 Alexios watched from the deck of a Greek warship as flames devoured the beautiful city.